smok-serwis/tempsdb/docs/usage.rst

 How this does work?
 ===================

 .. note:: This is about fixed length data time series.
+For the page about
+    time series, see the :ref:`proper page<Variable length>`.

 Data is stored in so called chunks.
 A chunk's last page can be actively appended to, or a chunk is immutable.